** Click here to contact us, for an ear wax removal appointment !

 What is ear wax?

 Ear wax is not a sign of poor hygiene.
 It is a completely natural substance that is produced by all of us from glands in our ear canals.
-It helps to lubricate the ear canal and it is antibacterial and anti fungal to protect the sensitive skin of our ear canals from things like dirt, dust and bacteria that can cause infections.
+It helps to lubricate and protect the ear canal.

 Causes of impacted ear wax

-• Age – very dry and hard wax is common as we age, and this is more difficult to migrate out
+• Age – very dry and hard wax is common as we age.

 Symptoms of blocked ears